-The Division will prepare an Annual Report for USEPA that describes how the CWSRF Program met the objectives identified in the previous year's IUP.
+The Division will prepare and send an Annual Report to USEPA that describes how the CWSRF Program met the objectives identified in the previous year's IUP.
+The Division will promptly post the completed Annual Report on the web.

 V. MATCH FINANCING